 This law protects people who are 40 years of age or older from discrimination because of age.

 This law makes it illegal to discriminate against a qualified person with a disability, because they have a history of a disability, because they are regarded as having a disability, or because of their relationship with a person with a disability.
 The law also requires that employers reasonably accommodate the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or employee, unless doing so would impose an undue hardship on the operation of the employer's business.

-Similar to the laws described above, this law makes it illegal to discriminate against someone on the basis of race, color, religion, national origin, sex (including pregnancy), age (40 or older), ancestry, disability, serious medical condition, sexual orientation, gender identity, or spousal affiliation.
+Similar to the laws described above, this law makes it illegal to discriminate against someone on the basis of race, color, religion, national origin, sex (including pregnancy), age (40 or older), ancestry, disability, serious medical condition, sexual orientation, gender, gender identity, or spousal affiliation.

 For assistance in filing a complaint, or for any other information on the Human Rights Act, please call (800) 566-9471 (toll-free) or (505) 827-6838, or visit our website at: www.dws.state.nm.us.

 Para ayuda a completar una queja, o para más información sobre la Ley de Derechos Humanos, por favor llame al 1-800-827-6838, o visite nuestra página por Internet en www.dws.state.nm.us.

 The New Mexico Department of Workforce Solutions is committed to making all information on this website accessible to all users, including people with disabilities.
 If you have problems accessing a page on this site, please email email@example.com.